Our Counseling & Psychological Services (CAPS) staff provide confidential, professional support for approximately 20% of Cornell's students each year.

 - During high-stress times, appointments fill up faster and it may take longer to find an appointment time that works for you.
 We appreciate your patience, and encourage you to contact us if you have an urgent need.

-- In the event of a crisis, please call us at 607-255-5155 (press 2 during business hours; after hours you will be connected with an on-call health care provider), and identify the situation as an emergency.
-The on-call provider will assess the situation and provide specific direction about what to do.
+- In the event of a crisis, please call us at 607-255-5155, and identify the situation as an emergency.
+Press 2 during business hours.
+After hours, you may consult by phone with Cornell Health's on-call provider who will assess the situation and provide specific direction about what to do.

 - During business hours, any student with an urgent need can walk in to Cornell Health, and we will provide assistance.